-A credit card cash advance limit is the maximum amount a credit card user can withdraw from the card’s full credit line as a cash advance.
+A credit card cash advance limit is the maximum amount a cardholder can withdraw from the card’s full credit line as a cash advance.
 Your credit card cash advance limit will be a certain percentage of your whole credit card limit.
-Some reports online suggest the rule of thumb for cash advance limits is 20% of your credit card limit, but it can vary based on the card issuer.… read full answer
+Some online reports mention that the cash advance limit is usually from 5% to 30% of your credit card limit.
+Note that this percentage can vary based on the card issuer.… read full answer

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.